Question: How can computer technology effectively be integrated into the curriculum?

 You will divide into groups of three or four students and work on this with your group.
 You will work with the same group for both your learning activities.

-There are a couple of electronic sources for curriculum ideas you might find useful.
+There are a few of electronic sources for curriculum ideas you might find useful.

 All of these are effective models for integrating technology into the curriculum.
-Note that lessons in the NETS-S book are professionally created and reviewed and are all excellent examples, but the second source might not be reviewed; many of those examples are excellent, and many are not.
-The last source does not contain complete learning activities but briefer lessons.
+Note that lessons in the NETS-S book are professionally created and reviewed and are all excellent examples, but other sources might not be reviewed; many of those examples are excellent, and some are not.

 Your goal is to create two learning activities that could be used in your classroom.
 You may use the template in Appendix B of NETS-S to create these activities or some other format.
 For curriculum standards, you should use the ones listed in Appendix A of NETS-S; the appropriate content standards from the Common Core, available from http://www.corestandards.org/; the appropriate content standards from the voluntary state curriculum, available at http://www.mdk12.org/instruction/curriculum/; or the appropriate content standards from your school system's curriculum guide.
 Note that the "Print Version" of the Voluntary State Curriculum standards is numbered for easier reference.
 For technology standards, use the 2007 NETS-S Student Profiles found at